apricart/OneFlowe/ADMIN_GUIDE.md

 # 🛡️ Super Admin Dashboard - Complete Guide

+> New to the project and want a brief idea of how everything is connected (roles, portals, inventory, budgets, orders)?
+Start with `SYSTEM_OVERVIEW.md`, then come back here for Super Admin specifics.

 > Modern admin interface for managing permissions, settings, and system configuration

 ---